A Curious Case

 I also remembered that the book was dark.
 And the film, while not as dark, is indeed rated PG.
 We're talking about a girl with inattentive parents who's moved to a new house (a very familiar trope in children's fiction) and soon discovers that she can visit a magical world with much friendlier, cooler, and more, well, magical people and things than exist in the dreary world she leaves behind, but of course staying there will come at a terrible price.
 My 6-year-old niece could probably handle it, although not without a grownup in the next seat for reassurance; my 4-year-old niece could not — yet there were little ones being walked and even carried by their parents into the theater, only to be walked or carried out when the going got spooky.
 Did Mom or Dad not catch one ad, clip, or review that alluded to the movie's wicked witch wanting to sew buttons onto Coraline's eyes?

 My viewing party saw the 3D version of the film.
 It was my first experience with these newfangled glasses, which are tinted but not colored red/green or red/blue like the old days, allowing for the movie itself to be in color.
-And we were lucky to sit next to an entire family with kids of appropriate age, all of whom loved the film, the mother most of all — she not only laughed freely, but pointed at the screen in delight.
-(We were unlucky enough to sit in front of a kid who sounded much too old for the occasional loud, thuddingly literal narration that he provided.)
+And we were lucky to sit next to a whole family with kids of appropriate age, all of whom loved the film, the mother most of all — she not only laughed freely, but pointed at the screen in delight.
 I recommend the 3D despite the fact that it's still a gimmick that carries the drawback of reminding you that you're immersed in artifice at the same time it impresses you.
 The glasses do make the screen image dimmer, but it's possible that the brightness of the screen was turned up to compensate for this as it was surprisingly vibrant when I peeked out from under them; in any event, Coraline is not a story in which some gloom is inappropriate.

 As a bonus, the movie was preceded by an extended trailer from an upcoming Ice Age movie that effectively worked as a stand-alone short.
 I haven't seen any of the Ice Ages, but I recognized Skrat, who here gets into a winning Pepé Le Pew adventure to the strains of personal fave Lou Rawls.
 Perhaps I could arrange an Ice Age/MirrorMask double feature.

-I really enjoyed Henry Selick's The Nightmare before Christmas (produced by Tim Burton and officially titled Tim Burton's The Nightmare before Christmas, which led The Chicago Tribune and other news outlets to erroneously tout reviews of Tim Burton's Coraline).
+I enjoyed Henry Selick's The Nightmare before Christmas (initially developed and subsequently produced by Tim Burton — and marketed as Tim Burton's The Nightmare before Christmas, which led several news outlets to erroneously tout reviews of Tim Burton's Coraline).
 And stop-motion animation has brought us Wallace & Gromit and such Rankin-Bass classics as Rudolph the Red-Nosed Reindeer.
-Early on, though, Coraline looked so fluid to me that I assumed CGI was involved — not that CGI is renowned for its fluidity; it's just that stop-motion is almost inevitably a little jerky and I figured computers were used to smooth out some transitions (for the record, the filmmakers have said that the only digital work done was erasure of wires and such, just as in live-action movies with stunt sequences).
+Early on, though, Coraline looked so fluid to me that I assumed CGI was involved — not that CGI is renowned for its fluidity; it's just that stop-motion is almost inevitably a little jerky and I figured computers were used to smooth out some transitions — but the filmmakers have said that the only digital work done was erasure of wires and such, similar to live-action movies with stunt sequences.
 The movements of the characters also looked exaggerated, as if they were projecting to the back row, which combined with the overexpressiveness of some of the voices began to deflate my enthusiasm for the film.

 The soundtrack deserves special mention as a winner from start to finish.
-Composed by Bruno Coulais, it also features a new song from They Might Be Giants performed in the film by the Other Father; until I saw the credits, it had me musing that John Hodgman didn't sing half bad.
+Composed by Bruno Coulais, it also features a new song from They Might Be Giants performed in the film by the Other Father.

 Dakota Fanning does a fine job as Coraline, but it's a shame that most animated films today cast movie or television stars instead of professional voice actors in leading roles (even smaller-scale films, often as a condition of financing).
-When mannerisms and facial characteristics are based on the stars in big-budget animated comedies, this works better, but here those who know Hodgman from The Daily Show or Mac-vs.-PC commercials have to adjust to his voice coming from the lanky frame of Coraline's dad, and Teri Hatcher's character only resembles her towards the end — and it's not a flattering comparison.
+When mannerisms and facial characteristics are based on the stars in big-budget animated comedies, this works better, but here those who know John Hodgman from Mac-vs.-PC commercials or The Daily Show have to adjust to his voice coming from the lanky frame of Coraline's dad, and Teri Hatcher's character only resembles her towards the end — and it's not a flattering comparison.

 Some of my favorite films have isolated creative misfires of significant magnitude that keep them from perfection, but usually they let me down near the end instead of the beginning as did Coraline, which grew in my estimation considerably.
 I recommend it to everyone open to fantasy or innovative filmmaking, nearly worth the price of admission for the schnauzer bats alone.